Reddipalayam: Demographics

 It is a part of the latest formed district in the state.
 Moderate climate.
 Easily accessible by road and rail.
 State run buses are available round the clock.
-The bus stop near is V.Kaikaati (vilaangudi kaikaati) were one can get buses 24 hours towards Chennai, Trichy and Tanjavore.
+The bus stop is near V.Kaikaati (vilaangudi kaikaati) where one can get buses 24 hours towards Chennai, Trichy and Tanjavore.
 V.kaikaati is a place of intersection of state's busiest roads Trichy- Chidambaram and Ariyalur- Muttuvaancherry (SH139) roads.
 V.Kaikatti is a largest Revenue place in Reddipalayam.